 You can improve the lives of our most cherished community members by making a gift to J-Sei.
-And during the month of May, your gift will be matched dollar for dollar by 6 generous anonymous donors up to $55,000.
+And during the month of May, your gift will be matched dollar for dollar by 8 generous donors up to $50,000.
+Those donors are Kay Yatabe, Bruce and Valerie Hironaka in honor of Diane Wong, Arch Insurance Group, and 5 who wish to remain anonymous.

-J-Sei provides healthy home-delivered Japanese meals and in-person communal lunches, in-person and online wellness and cultural programs, transportation, a caregiver registry, case management and friendly visitors for Asian American communities in the East Bay of Northern California.
+J-Sei provides healthy home-delivered Japanese meals and in-person communal lunches, in-person and online wellness and cultural programs, family caregiver support services, a caregiver registry, case management and friendly visitors for Asian American communities in the East Bay of Northern California.

 Lunch at our Emeryville Center